pwsdc/pwsdc.github.io/content/posts/2024-10-29-tenth-fall-meeting.md

 ## Distributions
 Different distributions ("distro"s) of linux are essentially slightly different flavors of linux.
 Each is built for a specific purpose; some are made for servers, some are made to be easy to use for a normal peron.

-There are a few main branches of linux that are the most popular: Debian (and/or Ubuntu), Fedora, and Arch.
+There are a few main families of linux that are the most popular: Debian (and/or Ubuntu), Fedora, and Arch.

 ### Debian
 Debian has a stable release cycle, meaning it gets big updates infrequently (typcially several months between).
 It is very old.
 It uses the `apt` package manager.